-Lav vn and Landscape Areas My project does not have Lawn or Landscape areas Post-construction soil quality and depth Post-construction soil quality and depth is infeasi ble (see Section C of this submittal package) Roo ofs My project does not have Roof areas 1.
-Full dispersion or downspout full infiltration 2.
+Lav n and Landscape Areas y project does not have Lawn or Landscape areas Post-construction soil quality and depth Post-construction soil quality and depth is infeasi st-construction soil quality and depth is infeasible (see Section C of this submittal package) Roo ofs My project does not have Roof areas 1.
+Full dispersion or downspout full infiltration Full dispersion or downspout full infiltration 2.
 Rain garden or bioretention 3.
 Downspout dispersion system Measured Infiltration Rate: in/ hr 4.
 Perforated stub-out connections (applicable if options #1-4 are infeasible and o site detention authorized by the City Engineer drainage from the site will be discharged to a storm course or there is a capacity constraint in the system) 6.
 No Roof BMP (applicable if options #1-4 are i nfeasible and on-site detention is not required)